 Future Mars Missions and Societal Issues

 This learning module and related exercises will expose students the issues of space exploration and the other NASA-partnering agencies and institutions as well as private companies engaged in space-related technology.
 Students address socio scientific issues and apply the nature of science to real-world decisions regarding human space flight.

-- Become aware of NASA partnering agencies and private companies engaged in space-related technology
+- Become aware of NASA partnering agencies and private companies engaged in space-related technology.

-- Design a mission and experience the panel review/decision process
+- Design a mission and experience the panel review/decision process.

 Context for Use